Neuropsychological Testing

 Concussion and Traumatic Brain Injury

-Concussions usually resolve swiftly, hence persistent symptoms might suggest additional underlying issues that warrant assessment.
-The consequences of brain injuries can lead to a range of cognitive and neurobehavioral alterations, necessitating comprehensive evaluation to ascertain their potential effects on daily activities, occupational performance, and general life quality.
+Concussions typically resolve rapidly, indicating that persistent symptoms may suggest additional underlying issues that necessitate assessment.
+The consequences of brain injuries can lead to a range of cognitive and neurobehavioral alterations, necessitating comprehensive evaluation to ascertain their potential effects on daily activities, occupational performance, and overall quality of life.

 Pre-Surgical Neuropsychological Exams

-Neuropsychological testing plays a crucial role in pre-surgical evaluations, such as those for epilepsy or Parkinson's disease surgery and spinal cord stimulator placement.
-It aids in guiding medical decisions tailored to the patient's unique disease manifestations and optimal management strategies.
+Neuropsychological testing plays a pivotal role in pre-surgical evaluations, particularly for conditions such as epilepsy, Parkinson’s disease, and spinal cord stimulator placement.
+It assists in making informed medical decisions that are tailored to the patient’s specific disease manifestations and optimal management strategies.

 FREQUENTLY ASKED QUESTIONS